pilif42/springBootRestfulService/README.md

 - TODO:
+    - handle error when id not found in db
-    - CustomerController TODO and write some configurable-per-envrionment tests
+    - write some configurable-per-environment tests for CustomerController
     - Add Spring Security to the mix.